ray-project/ray/doc/source/tune/api_docs/suggestion.rst

 BOHB (Bayesian Optimization HyperBand) is an algorithm that both terminates bad trials and also uses Bayesian Optimization to improve the hyperparameter search.
 It is backed by the `HpBandSter library <https://github.com/automl/HpBandSter>`_.

-Importantly, BOHB is intended to be paired with a specific scheduler class: `HyperBandForBOHB <tune-schedulers.html#hyperband-bohb>`__.
+Importantly, BOHB is intended to be paired with a specific scheduler class: :ref:`HyperBandForBOHB <tune-scheduler-bohb>`.

 This algorithm requires using the `ConfigSpace search space specification <https://automl.github.io/HpBandSter/build/html/quickstart.html#searchspace>`_.
 In order to use this search algorithm, you will need to install ``HpBandSter`` and ``ConfigSpace``: